aespedido/projects/Project - Telecom Customer Churn/readme.md

 As part of this data exploration, age group bands and tenure bands was added to the dataset to effectively evaluate if certain groupings influenced churn behaviour.

 ### Dashboard Build
 Following the exploratory analysis, the next stage of the project focused on building an interactive dashboard.
-The purpose of the dashboard is to provide stakeholders with a high level view of the company's churn performance and its key drivers.
+The purpose of the dashboard is to provide TeleCo's senior stakeholders with a high level view of the company's churn performance and its key drivers.

 The dashboard was structured into three main sections; high level churn performance, churn behaviour drivers and service-based drivers.
 Selection of visualisations was based on the exploratory analysis where potential churn drivers that showed a meaningful impact on churn were included on the dashboard.